algorithm-archivists/algorithm-archive/chapters/computational_mathematics/matrix_methods/gaussian_elimination.md

 \end{array}
 \right]$$

-There are plenty of different strategies you could use to do this, and no one is better than the rest.
+There are plenty of different strategies you could use to do this, and no one strategy is better than the rest.
 Personally, I usually try to multiply each row in the matrix by different values and add rows together until the first column is all the same value, and then I subtract the first row from all subsequent rows.
 I then do the same thing for the following columns.

-After you get an upper triangular matrix, the next step is diagonalizing to create the Reduced Row Eschelon form.
+After you get an upper triangular matrix, the next step is diagonalizing to create the Reduced Row Eschelon Form.
 In other words, we do the following:

 $$\left[
 \begin{array}{ccc|c}